-- 1. monitor and analyse market conditions and technological developments which are likely to have an impact on the nuclear fuel market; - 2. conduct the annual survey and deliver the market analysis as part of its Annual Report; - 3. support the activities of the Advisory Committee's working groups; - 4. publish and disseminate information, including through yearly natural uranium price indices, reports, studies, newsletters, timely updates on ESA's website and through the Advisory Committee or other meetings.
+- monitor and analyse market conditions and technological developments which are likely to have an impact on the nuclear fuel market, including by the annual survey; - 2. publish the market analysis as part of its Annual Report; - 3. publish and disseminate information, including through yearly natural uranium price indices, reports, studies, newsletters, timely updates on ESA's website and through the meetings of the Advisory Committee, Council's Atomic Questions Working Party and other.